China to send honour guard to Russia and Belarus for Victory Day anniversary

 Several other national leaders are expected at the celebrations, including the presidents of Brazil and Serbia, and the prime minister of Slovakia.

 This is not the first time China has sent an honour guard to Russia.
-However, this will be the first such participation by China’s honour guard in Belarus who have not participated in the country’s Victory Day parade.
+However, this will be the first such participation by China’s honour guard in Belarus.
 Earlier, China’s honour guard had participated in Belarus’s annual Independence Day parade in 2018.

-China’s participation in the grand celebrations by Russia is likely to show its position on the post World War scenario.
+Beijing, a close diplomatic ally of Moscow, has not condemned the Kremlin's full-scale invasion of Ukraine.
+Last month, Ukrainian president Volodymyr Zelensky said Ukrainian forces had captured two Chinese men fighting for Russia in the east, potentially threatening a fragile peace effort in the three-year-old war.

+The case was the first publicly announced instance of Chinese nationals captured fighting for Russia in Ukraine.
+China's foreign ministry objected to Zelensky’s remarks that more Chinese citizens were at the frontline alongside Russians, calling them "groundless".

 A major reason for the high-profile celebration this year was that “some countries have tried to distort the post-war history and order” through unilateral sanctions and tariff wars, Zhao Long, deputy director of the Institute for International Strategic and Security Studies at Shanghai Institutes for International Studies told the South China Morning Post.